How to Set Up BungeeCord to Link Spigot Servers

 After, you set the right values for bungeecord and ip_forward, restart the Spigot servers to enable IP forwarding.

 Unable to Connect to Minecraft

 If there is an issue connecting, then it’s important to check that the login servers are up.
 These quite frequently come under attack, so you need to check if you can access other servers.
 If you can, and you’re using the right version of Minecraft, there are some simple steps that you can follow to isolate the problem:

 Check the Ping

-If the server shows the MOTD and a ping in the server list, as per the image above, it’s likely that the problem lies between BungeeCord and your Spigot servers.
+If the server shows the MOTD and a ping in the server list, as in the image, it’s likely that the problem lies between BungeeCord and the Spigot servers.
 To check, you can log into your BungeeCord server, and you’ll most likely see a line similar to the following in the logs, where the IP

 198.51.100.0 is replaced by your IP.
 This shows that your client is successfully pinging the BungeeCord server:

 00:20:34 [INFO] [/198.51.100.0:50677] <-> InitialHandler has connected